akhil27051999/Deployment-of-3-Tier-Application/README.md

 ---

-### Section 5: Continuous Delivery (CD) with GitLab and ArgoCD
+### Section 5: Continuous Delivery (CD) with ArgoCD

-- Stored Kubernetes manifests in a GitLab repository to act as the GitOps source.
+- Stored Kubernetes manifests in a Github repository to act as the GitOps source.
-- Installed and configured ArgoCD to watch GitLab manifests and sync deployments to Kubernetes.
+- Installed and configured ArgoCD to watch Github manifests and sync deployments to Kubernetes.
-- Established a Continuous Delivery pipeline via GitLab that triggers ArgoCD sync upon manifest changes.
+- Established a Continuous Delivery pipeline via Github that triggers ArgoCD sync upon manifest changes.
 - Automated deployment of new application versions with zero manual intervention.

 ---